Phase-dependent fluctuations in intermittent resonance fluorescence: Conditional Homodyne Detection

 where it is assumed that the system is stationary,

-is the dipole quadrature operator, $\phi$ is the phase between the strong local oscillator and the driving field, and $::$ indicates time and normal operator orderings.
-These orderings lead to different formulae for positive and negative time intervals and, in general, the correlations are asymmetric \cite{CCFO00,FOCC00,DeCC02,MaCa08,CaGM14,XGJM15,XuMo15}.
-However, in the present case the correlation is symmetric, thus we only use the expression for positive intervals:
+is the dipole quadrature operator, $\phi$ is the phase between the strong local oscillator and the driving field, and we recall that $::$ indicates time and normal operator orderings.
+These orderings lead to different formulas for positive and negative time intervals, and in general, the correlations are asymmetric \cite{CCFO00,FOCC00,DeCC02,MaCa08,CaGM14,XGJM15,XuMo15}.
+However, in the present case the correlation is symmetric; thus we only use the expression for positive intervals:

-When the laser excites the atom on-resonance, as is the case in this paper, the in-phase quadrature $\langle \sigma_{\phi=0}(t) \rangle$ vanishes at all times, and likewise $\langle \sigma_+(0) \sigma_{0}(\tau) \sigma_- (0)\rangle_{st}=0$.
+When the laser excites the atom on resonance, as is the case in this paper, the in-phase quadrature $\langle \sigma_{\phi=0}(t) \rangle$ vanishes at all times, and likewise $\langle \sigma_+(0) \sigma_{0}(\tau) \sigma_- (0)\rangle_{st}=0$.
 So, to obtain a finite measurement of this quadrature, it is necessary to add a coherent offset of amplitude $E_{\mathrm{off}}$ and phase $\phi=0$ to the dipole field before reaching the beam splitter \cite{hmcb10}.
 This procedure, however, hides the non-classical character of the fluorescence, showing a monotonously decaying correlation:

 The $\phi=\pi/2$ quadrature is more interesting.
-Substituting Eqs. (\ref{eq:BlochSols}a), (\ref{eq:3rdordercorr}) and (\ref{eq:alphaSS}) into Eq. (\ref{eq:hDef2}) we obtain
+Substituting Eqs. (\ref{eq:BlochSols}a), (\ref{eq:3rdordercorr}) and (\ref{eq:alphaee}) into Eq. (\ref{eq:hDef2}) we obtain

 where